 Masks are mandatory at this year's Stand Down and will be provided if needed.

 Why Host a Stand Down?

-Stand Downs honor and support veterans who have fallen on hard times by helping them access essential supportive services, explore employment opportunities and connect to local, state, and federal support systems.
-In 2019, more than 450 veterans experiencing homelessness attended the Portland Stand Down, one of Oregon’s largest veteran outreach events.
+Stand Downs honor and support veterans by helping them access essential supportive services, explore employment opportunities, and connect to local, state, and federal support systems.
+In 2019, more than 450 veterans attended the Portland Stand Down, one of Oregon’s largest veteran outreach events.
 Many who attend the event are connecting to services for the first time - a testament to the engagement potential the Stand Down offers.
 Led by Transition Projects, this critical community event is a success due to the combined efforts of community partners, corporations and businesses, providers, sponsors, and volunteers all coming together with the focus on connecting with veterans experiencing or at risk of homelessness.